h1467792822/docs/Proposal.md

 The new option are defined as follows: `-Z symbol_mangling_digest=<crate name>[*],...[,excluded=<true|false>][,salt=<value>][,level=<1|2>]`

 - `crate_name[*],...`: Name of a crate.
 Multiple crate names are allowed.
 If the suffix `*` is carried, it is the prefix of the crate name.
 It and `excluded` together determine the range of symbols to be optimized.
 Users must be very clear about the optimization range.
 If the crate supports regular expression matching, the optimization range is difficult to determine.
 May cause confusion.
 Defaults to null.
 - `excluded=<true|false>`: If the value is `false`, only the names of symbols whose crate names are successfully matched are optimized.
 If the value is `true`, it indicates that the name of the symbol that fails to be matched is optimized.
-The default value is `false`..
+The default value is `false`.
 - `salt=<value>`: User-specified salt used in hash calculation.
 The default value is null.
 - `level=<1|2>`: Specifies the combination policy of the final symbol name.
 If the value is `1`, the final combination format is `{crate}.{item}.{hash32}` .
 If the value is `2`, the final combination format is `{crate}.{hash64}`.
 The default value is `2`.
 >